aglabassi/preconditioned_composite_opti/README.md

 #Preconditioned subgradient for matrix & tensor sensing experiments

-This repository contains the code and notebooks for our suite of experiments on matrix and tensor sensing using subgradient, Gauss–Newton, and Levenberg–Marquardt methods.
+This repository contains the code and notebooks for our suite of experiments for our paper "Preconditioned subgradient method for composite optimization: overparameterization and fast convergence".

 ## Description

-We evaluate recovery of low-rank matrices and tensors under various conditions (rank, condition number, corruption, quantiles) using a variety of iterative methods:
+We evaluate recovery of nonnegative least squares, low-rank matrices and tensor sensing, under ill-conditioning and overparameterization using a variety of iterative methods, including:

 - **Polyak Subgradient**
 - **Gauss–Newton**